ryanmelnyk/PyParanoid/README.md

 ## Citing PyParanoid

-A [manuscript describing PyParanoid](https://www.biorxiv.org/content/early/2018/06/12/345488) is availabe on bioRxiv where I used it to study the evolution of pathogenesis and commensalism in plant-associated *Pseudomonas* spp.
+A [manuscript describing PyParanoid](https://www.biorxiv.org/content/early/2018/06/12/345488) is available on bioRxiv where I used it to study the evolution of pathogenesis and commensalism in plant-associated *Pseudomonas* spp.